Pick your character class, choose your weapons and recruit your comrades. We count down the 50 best role-playing games ever made.

 15. Deus Ex

 The original and still the best despite Square Enix’s admirable efforts, Deus Ex combined the cinematic, often action-oriented gameplay of first-person immersive sims with the statistical tom-foolery of an RPG.
 Like many of its loosely-connected peers, Deus Ex is famous for its sandbox-like emergent gameplay; make an unexpected action, and the game adapts – often in surprising ways.
 This near unparalleled freedom of choice is sort of what role-playing is all about, isn’t?
 Wrapping it up in a cyberthriller plot certainly helped.
 The sequel was slightly less delightful, but years down the track Human Revolution is a gem in itself, despite some (thankfully patched and rebalanced) flaws.
-Sadly, Square Enix apparently forgot all about followup Mankind Divided, and so did everyone else.
+Sadly, Square Enix apparently forgot to market followup Mankind Divided, and so everyone else forgot it, too.
 Has the cyberpunk immersive sim series run its course…?